josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/⚪️_notes_for_white_readers.md

 It does not mean you cannot say, in another context, that this work is insufficient, incomplete, mistaken, too cautious, too sharp, too Jewish, not Jewish enough, not Palestinian-centred enough, or not politically aligned with you.

 It means that this particular folder is trying to build an intra-community bridge under conditions where that bridge has already been strained by white institutions, white publics, white witness-positioning, and white allyship-performance.

+Some of that pressure has come from people outside the Jewish community, whi believe they are protecting Jews.

 Some of that pressure has come from people who believe they are protecting Palestinians.

 Some of it has come from people who believe they are protecting other racialised or colonised groups.